jbgalvo/project-3-api-driven-website/README.md

 ## Project-3-API-Driven-Website

-This project was created using HTML, CSS, Bootstrap 5, Javascript and SweetAlert Plugin.
+This project was created using HTML, CSS, Bootstrap 5, Javascript, AOS plugin and SweetAlert plugin.

 ## BASE 404 Project 3